Published: May 16, 2019 | Last Updated: June 12, 2024

 To see what codec you have right-click on the gear cog where you would change the video resolution & select “stats for nerds”:

-Force YouTube to always use VP9
+Force YouTube always to use VP9.

-I’ve read several attempts on how you can force YouTube always to use vp9 whenever you upload a video.
+I’ve read several attempts on how you can force YouTube to always use vp9 whenever you upload a video.

 One of these steps includes adding 1% saturation to your video with YouTube’s video editor, which seemed to work for a while.
 But I’ve not found it to work any longer.